MrRenon/Renon-Bot/README.md

 4) Message ID

 ## 2. Why we need this Data?
-We need this Data so that if bot crashes it will remember what bot was doing before crashing like afk, welcome and others.
+We need this Data so that if bot crashes it will remember what bot was doing before crashing like giveaway, welcome and others.
 ## 3. Where we use this Data?
 We use this Data in commands listed below:
 1) Warn Command
-2) Warning Command
 3) Set Welcome Command
-4) Reaction Role Command
+4) Setreplay Command
 5) Giveaway Command
-6) Afk Command
 7) Temp mute Command